Corporate farming

 Corporate farming is the practice of large-scale agriculture on farms owned or greatly influenced by large companies.
-This includes corporate ownership of farms and selling of agricultural products, as well as the roles of these companies in influencing agricultural education, research, and public policy through funding initiatives and lobbying efforts.
+This includes corporate ownership of farms and the sale of agricultural products, as well as the roles of these companies in influencing agricultural education, research, and public policy through funding initiatives and lobbying efforts.

 The definition and effects of corporate farming on agriculture are widely debated, though sources that describe large businesses in agriculture as "corporate farms" may portray them negatively.

 Definitions and usage

 The varied and fluid meanings of "corporate farming" have resulted in conflicting definitions of the term, with implications in particular for legal definitions.

 Legal definitions

-Most legal definitions of corporate farming in the United States pertain to tax laws, anti–corporate farming laws, and census data collection.
+Most legal definitions of corporate farming in the United States pertain to tax laws, anti-corporate farming laws, and census data collection.
 These definitions mostly reference farm income, indicating farms over a certain threshold as corporate farms, as well as ownership of the farm, specifically targeting farms that do not pass ownership through family lines.